ringuerel/cloud-archiver/memory-bank/systemPatterns.md

 ## System Architecture

 The Cloud Archiver is designed as a modular, event-driven application.
 It follows a microservices-oriented approach, though initially, components might be co-located within a single application.
+A detailed workflow of the sync process is available in `docs/sync_workflow.md`.

 - **Core Archiving Service:** Handles the primary logic of scanning, uploading, and managing files.
 - **File Catalog Service:** Manages the metadata of archived files in a persistent store (e.g., MongoDB).